 We have undertaken research with people living with dementia, their families, staff across a range of services and our partners in local authorities and the voluntary and community sector.
 Now we are developing proposals for services based upon: populations need, data modelling of the current services and learning from best practice examples elsewhere.

-This will have several elements and will be discussed at the online workshop on 29 April – to attend please contact firstname.lastname@example.org.
-Places are limited but we also have two dedicated groups: a group for people with dementia, and one for the family/carers.
+There are also two dedicated groups: a group for people with dementia, and one for the family/carers.
 We will work with these groups throughout the programme so they can continue to give their views and ideas and help shape the care the service will provide.

 If you are interested in joining either group please contact: email@example.com